 The Student Services team at The Northern School of Art is committed to providing you with high quality advice and guidance.
-We are knowledgeable, experienced and friendly staff, here to help you maximise your overall student experience.
+Our knowledgeable, experienced and friendly staff are here to help you maximise your overall student experience.

 Below you will find a summary of the services we provide, our student support staff profiles and frequently asked questions.
-If you can't find an answer to your questions, we have links to a range of external agencies who will be happy to provide you with the information you need.
-Below you will find a summary of the services we provide, along with some useful user guides.
-But if these don’t answer your questions, call in to see us.
+If you can't find an answer to your question, we have links to a range of external agencies who will be happy to provide you with the information you need!
+If you feel like you need any further information please call in to see us.
 You will find us located behind the help desk on the ground floor of the Church Square behind reception.
 Alternatively, you are welcome to contact us by phone or e-mail.
 Our main areas of expertise include Accommodation, Counselling, Disability Support, Finance & Funding, Health & Welfare, Pastoral Support, Specialist, Tuition, Safeguarding.
-Telephone 01429 858410 (Term time only) or 01642 856125 E-mail HEStudent.Services@ccad.ac.uk or Disability@ccad.ac.uk Opening Times 8.30am – 5.00pm Tuesday: 8.30am – 5.00pm Wednesday: 8.30am – 5.00pm Thursday: 8.30am – 5.00pm Friday: 8.30am – 4:30pm
+Telephone 01429 858410 (Term time only) or 01642 856122 E-mail HEStudent.Services@northernart.ac.uk or Disability@northernart.ac.uk Opening Times Monday: 8.30am – 5.00pm Tuesday: 8.30am – 5.00pm Wednesday: 8.30am – 5.00pm Thursday: 8.30am – 5.00pm Friday: 8.30am – 4:30pm